 One end of this hammer head has a hatchback blade and other end a round head at other side.
 It is using at lathe machine is workshop.

 18. Brass hammer:

-It is made by brass.
+As the name implies this hammer is made by brass.
 It is used in flammable area to like oil or fuel fields.
-It prevents to spark generation during hamming.
+This prevents to spark generation during hamming.